jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

 # Disclaimer

-I actually have not looked (and will not look) carefully at his code and have no idea what precisely was the method of analysis he had in mind.
+I actually have not looked (and will not look) carefully at his code ([MACROS](https://github.com/jeaiii/itoa/blob/main/itoa/itoa_jeaiii.cpp), oh my god 😱) and have no idea what precisely was the method of analysis he had in mind.
 All I write here is purely my own analysis inspired by reading [these lines of comment](https://github.com/jeaiii/itoa/blob/main/itoa/to_text_from_integer.h#L28) he wrote:
 ```cpp
 // 1. form a 7.32 bit fixed point numner: t = u * 2^32 / 10^log10(u)
 // 2. convert 2 digits at a time [00, 99] by lookup from the integer portion of the fixed point number (the upper 32 bits)